 - (2020) EfficientPose: Scalable single-person pose estimation.
 Applied intelligence (Boston).

 - (2020) Prediction Intervals: Split Normal Mixture from Quality-Driven Deep Ensembles.
 Proceedings of Machine Learning Research (PMLR). vol. 124.

 - (2019) Towards efficiently mining closed high utility itemsets from incremental databases.
 Knowledge-Based Systems. vol. 165.

 - (2019) Deep Learning‐based infant motion tracking facilitating early detection of cerebral palsy.
-Developmental Medicine & Child Neurology. vol. 61 (S2).
+Developmental Medicine & Child Neurology. vol. 61.

 - (2019) Locality-adapted kernel densities of term co-occurrences for location prediction of tweets.
 Information Processing & Management. vol. 56 (4).

 - (2019) Forecasting Intra-Hour Imbalances in Electric Power Systems.
-PROCEEDINGS OF THE THIRTIETH AAAI CONFERENCE ON ARTIFICIAL INTELLIGENCE AND THE TWENTY-EIGHTH INNOVATIVE APPLICATIONS OF ARTIFICIAL INTELLIGENCE CONFERENCE. vol. 33 (1).
+Proceedings of the AAAI Conference on Artificial Intelligence. vol. 33 (1).

 - (2018) A deep network model for paraphrase detection in short text messages.
 Information Processing & Management. vol. 54.

 - (2018) Applying temporal dependence to detect changes in streaming data.
 Applied intelligence (Boston). vol. 48 (12).

 - (2018) High utility drift detection in quantitative data streams.
 Knowledge-Based Systems. vol. 157.